List of awards and nominations received by Tamannaah Bhatia

-Tamannaah Bhatia is an Indian actress known for her work in Telugu, Tamil and Hindi cinema.
+Tamannaah Bhatia is an Indian actress known for her work in Tamil, Telugu and Hindi cinema.
 Since 2008, she has been a consistent presence at the Filmfare Awards South, earning nominations for her roles in Tamil films including Kalloori, Kanden Kadhalai and Paiyaa, and Telugu films including Konchem Ishtam Konchem Kashtam, 100% Love and Racha.
 In 2010, she received the Kalaimamani award from the Government of Tamil Nadu for her contributions to arts and culture.
 Her performance in 100% Love garnered acclaim, earning her best category awards at the CineMAA Awards, Hyderabad Times Film Awards, Santosham Film Awards and TSR - TV9 National Film Awards.
 Her role in Tadakha earned her the South Indian International Movie Awards for Best Actress (Critics) and the TSR-TV9 National Film Award for Best Actress.
 Her role in Baahubali: The Beginning brought her international recognition and a nomination for Best Supporting Actress Actress at the Saturn Awards.

 In Tamil cinema, Bhatia won best category awards at the Asianet Film Awards and Asiavision Awards.
 She also received an Honorary Doctorate from the Confederation of International Accreditation Commission for her achievements in the entertainment industry.
 She won the Behindwoods Gold Hall of Famers award for Entertainer and the Bollywood Hungama OTT India Fest award for Best Actor of the Year Female (Series), highlighting her versatility.
 She also won Best Actress in a Feature Film at the Indo-French International Film Festival Awards for her role in Kanne Kalaimaane.
 Her consistent recognition led to her being named "Star In The Spotlight" at the Beautiful Indians awards.